Skip navigation

 What job scams look like

-• Fake job postings typically show up on Facebook job groups, Craigslist, and other social media sites.
+• Fake job postings typically show up through unsolicited SMS texts, Facebook job groups, Craigslist, Whatsapp, Telegram, and other social media sites.

 • Many of these scams are related to work-from-home jobs.
 Since Aquent offers many legitimate work-from-home opportunities, the best way to find them is by visiting our website—aquent.com/find-work.